The Grooming Manual

 Which… you get it.
 It’s a vicious cycle.

-If this describes your hair care routine, the main problem might be your harsh products.
+If this describes your hair care routine, how to fix greasy hair might be simply upgrading your harsh products.
 Check the label - are they packed with sodium lauryl sulfate, sodium laureth sulfate, and ammonium laureth sulfate?
 These surfactants produce lather and seem like traditional shampoo ingredients.
 But they actually strip away oil and leave your hair dry and weak.

 That’s why we designed our shampoos - our Daily Strengthening Shampoo and Relieving Dandruff Shampoo - with gentle cleansers like coconut based sodium lauryl sulfoacetate and Ziziphus Joazeiro bark extract.